manuhuth/flexible_censored_linear_regression/README.md

 # Flexible Censored Linear Regression
-Censored linear regression models allowing for left and right censoring on an observational level.
+Quick Julia implementation of a censored linear regression models allowing for left and right censoring on an observational level.